Victorian Adventure: Description

 Victorian Adventure is a historical mystery/adventure system set in 19th-century England, during the height of the British Empire.
 The main object of the game is to better yourself and make money.
 The character and skill rules are simple, with the background and social systems covering such things as social class and status, spiritualism, history, background, prominent events, prices, clothes, and inventions of the period.
 The game includes three scenarios.

 The second edition greatly expands the rules and adds two new scenarios.

 Publication history

 Victorian Adventure was designed by Stephen Smith, and published by SKS Distribution in 1983 as a 50-page book.
 The second edition was published in 1985 as a boxed set containing a greatly expanded rulebook, a map, and cardstock miniatures.

 Reception

+In Issue 6 of Fantasy Gamer, William A. Barton liked the game, writing, "As an aficionado of Victorian times, I found Victorian Adventure quite intriguing, It is fast and easy to play; characters are created simply and quickly."
+Barton did question the lack of a city map, writing, "The only flaw I can find in Victorian Adventure, other than some rough spots in editing, is that there is no map of London in Victorian days for use by players unfamiliar with the city."
+However, Barton, an American, admitted that the game "was designed primarily for British gamers, who would have a greater knowledge of such background info than we 'colonials.'"
+Barton concluded with a recommendation for his American readers, saying, "If the Victorian era holds any interest for you in terms of roleplaying, and you don't mind having to convert your dollars to British pounds and sending to England to obtain a copy, I think you'll find much of interest in Victorian Adventure."

 In the June 1984 edition of Imagine (Issue 15), Chris Hunter was not impressed by the game, saying, "the poor artwork and the occasional low standard of English do not help a set of rules which in their present state I would not recommend."